robocup-logistics/rcll-get-started/README.md

 - `SIMULATOR_FRONTEND_IMAGE` image to use for simulator frontend
 - `SIMULATOR_FRONTEND_TAG` tag to use for simulator frontend
 - `SIMULATOR_CONFIG_FILE` the config file used for the simulator.

+### Documentation For RCLL

+Generally it is good to take a look at the refbox [wiki](https://github.com/robocup-logistics/rcll-refbox/wiki), which contains a lot of information.

+#### Communication
+Each Team has to communicate with the [refbox](https://github.com/robocup-logistics/rcll-refbox).
+This is done via the [rcll-protobuf-msgs](https://github.com/robocup-logistics/rcll-protobuf-msgs).
+You can find a detailed documentation on them [here](https://pkohout.github.io/rcll-protobuf-msgs/).
+In the refbox repository is a wiki entry giving a good overview of the communication, see this [link](https://github.com/robocup-logistics/rcll-refbox/wiki/Communication-Protocol#messages-sent-from-the-refbox)